Lily-La-Day/sei-group-project-forked/README.md

 was an option.

-Instead I added an "Events" field to the User model instead and then when users were accepted:
+Instead I added an "Events" field to the User model and then when users were accepted:

 ```js